Stencyl/stencylpedia/chapter-11/ads.md

 2. **Provide the details** they ask for (Tax Information, Personal Details, etc.)
 3. **Monetise a new app** for your game. ![admob_Monetise](http://byrobin.nl/stencyl/admob/admob_Monetise.png)
 3. Add your app manually or, if it's already in the store, search for it  and select your platform.
 4. **Add App** and take note of the **App ID**.
-You'll enter this into the Initialize Block in Stencyl.
+You'll enter this into the Initialize block in Stencyl.
 5. Select ad format and name ad unit.
 Stencyl is only supporting Banner and Interstitial ads at the moment.
-6. Save it and take note of th **Ad unit ID** (Also called Publisher Key on Stencyl Monetization page).
+6. Save it and take note of the **Ad unit ID** (Also called Publisher Key on Stencyl Monetization page).
 You'll enter this into the Monetization page in Stencyl.
-7. Skip Firebase Firebase Analytics, this is not support by Stencyl.
-8. And your Finished

 ## Initialize Admob in Stencyl